 Income Tax Provision.
 The effective income tax rates in the pro forma twelve months ended December 31, 2002 and twelve months ended December 31, 2001 differed from the federal statutory rate principally because of the effect of certain foreign tax rate differentials, state and local income taxes and foreign tax credits.
 This lower effective tax rate for the combined twelve months ended December 31, 2002 was 49% compared to 50% in 2001.
-This higher effective tax rate for combined twelve months ended December 31, 2002 compared to 2001 was primarily due to increased utilization of foreign tax credits and the fact that we no longer amortize goodwill which was previously a non-deductible item for tax purposes.
+This higher effective tax rate for combined twelve months ended December 31, 2002 was 49% compared to 50% in 2001.
+This higher effective tax rate for combined twelve months ended December 31, 2002 was primarily due to increased utilization of foreign tax credits and the fact that we no longer amortize goodwill which was previously a non-deductible item for tax purposes.